Education Online Information Session

-The Advanced program is for already-licensed teachers who want to add endorsement areas or prepare for board certification.
-Course offerings are scheduled in the summer, fall and spring.
-However, you may begin during any semester and pursue the program completion at a less ambitious pace to meet your scheduling needs.
-The Advanced program is offered through a hybrid of online and on-campus options.
+For already-licensed teachers who want to add endorsement areas or prepare for board certification.
+Offered through a combination of online and on-campus options, course offerings are scheduled in the summer, fall and spring.
+However, you may begin during any semester and pursue the program at a less ambitious pace to meet your scheduling needs.

 Caring Faculty & Personal Attention

 At Milligan, graduate courses are taught by professors with doctorates in education or related fields, or by individuals with master’s degrees who have been recognized as outstanding in elementary or secondary teaching.
 The teaching staff includes faculty with a wide variety of experiences in education in both urban and rural settings.

 Graduate courses at Milligan are small, allowing professors to interact closely with students for individual attention and supervision throughout their program.
 Our faculty are role models and mentors, and they will challenge you and stretch your mind and spirit.

 Teaching you is more than a job to our faculty — it’s a mission.
 They are dedicated teachers, experienced professionals, and trusted mentors who invest time, energy, and ideas to inspire you and help you reach your highest potential.
 It’s not just a degree.
 It’s your future.